peterlacko/gooddata-ui/docs/ht_create_predicates.md

 const predicate = () => (callCounter++ % 2) === 0
 ```

-Predicates in GoodData SDK are called with two parameters.
+A predicate can be called with the following parameters:
-First one is execution header with type defined [here](https://github.com/gooddata/gooddata-react-components/blob/master/src/interfaces/MappingHeader.ts#L4).
+* **Execution header** with the type as defined [here](https://github.com/gooddata/gooddata-react-components/blob/master/src/interfaces/MappingHeader.ts#L4)

-Second parameter is context, which is object containing `afm` and `executionResponse` keys, which can be used
+* **Context** with the type defined [here](https://github.com/gooddata/gooddata-react-components/blob/master/src/interfaces/HeaderPredicate.ts#L6)

-for more complex predicate matching, its type defined [here](https://github.com/gooddata/gooddata-react-components/blob/master/src/interfaces/HeaderPredicate.ts#L6)
+    Context is an object that contains the `afm` and `executionResponse` keys.
+These keys can be used for building complex matching conditions.

-Simple predicate for matching color based on measure's localIdentifier may look as follows.
+For example, this following predicate matches a color based on a measure's localIdentifier:

 ```javascript
 (header, _context): boolean => {